 - 6.2.1.
-The initial approach of the contractor planning the replacement of the consumer unit should be to encourage the customer to have an Electrical Installation Condition Report prepared on the installation in advance of the consumer unit being replaced. - 6.2.2.
-If the customer refuses, a pre-work survey should be carried out to ascertain if there are any immediate or potential dangers or if there
+The initial approach of the contractor planning the replacement of the consumer unit should be to strongly recommend the customer to have an Electrical Installation Condition Report (EICR) prepared on the installation, in advance of the consumer unit being replaced. - 6.2.2.
+If the customer refuses an EICR, a pre-work survey must be undertaken before any work is carried out to ascertain if there are any immediate or potential dangers, or if there is any condition that would cause unwanted tripping of an RCD in the existing installation affected by the change.
+If the customer refuses a pre-work survey the replacement of the consumer unit should not go ahead.
+As a minimum the survey should include: - making enquiries with the user as to whether there are any known defects, faults or damage, - an internal visual inspection of the existing consumer unit to determine, amongst other things, the type and condition of the wiring system used for the installation, - an external visual inspection of readily accessible parts of the installation, a measurement of the external earth fault loop impedance (Ze),

-- is any condition that would cause unwanted tripping of an RCD, in the existing installation affected by the change.
-As a minimum the survey should include: - making enquiries with the user as to whether there are any known defects, faults or damage, - an internal visual inspection of the existing consumer unit to determine, amongst other things, the type and condition of the wiring system used for the installation, - an external visual inspection of other readily accessible parts of the installation, - a measurement of the external earth fault loop impedance (Z_s), - a test of circuit protective conductor continuity at the end of each final circuit, - a test of earth fault loop impedance at readily accessible socket-outlets and - an insulation resistance measurement of the whole installation at the consumer unit, between the live conductors connected together and the protective conductor connected to the earthing arrangement. - 6.2.3.
-If any condition that would present an immediate danger, potential danger, or cause the unwanted tripping of an RCD is found, the customer should be informed that remedial work is necessary to improve safety.
+- a test of circuit protective conductor continuity at the end of each final circuit, - a test of earth fault loop impedance at readily accessible socket-outlets - an insulation resistance measurement of the whole installation at the consumer unit, between the live conductors interconnected and the protective conductor connected to the earthing arrangement. - 6.2.3.
+If any condition that would present an immediate danger, potential danger, or cause the unwanted tripping of an RCD is found, the customer should be informed that remedial work is necessary to improve safety. - Note: For lighting circuits having no protective conductor and lead-sheathed and rubberinsulated cables see Sections 8 & 9

-Note: